-Druids are versatile, they are an avatar of nature, a pure extension of its power.
-Druids focus on healing the party, ensnaring and destroying foes in Baldur’s Gate 3.
-All the different animal transformations have their own Hit Points, abilities and attacks.
-More info in the Druid Wild Shape section of the BG3 Druid Build.
-The Circle of the Moon Build works on both PC and Console (PS5 and Xbox Series X/S).
+Druids are versatile avatars of nature and pure extensions of their power.
+Druids focus on supporting the party, ensnaring and destroying foes in Baldur’s Gate 3.
+The Circle of the Moon Druid Build is great at tanking enemies because of its strong Wild Shape transformations!
+All animal transformations have their own Hit Points, abilities and attacks.
+More info is available in the BG3 Druid Wild Shape section of the BG3 Druid Build.
+The BG3 Circle of the Moon Druid Build works on both PC and Console (PS5 and Xbox Series X/S).

 BG3 Druid Class Guide